Have your say

-- The For a Better Fishing Future Survey is live between 28 June - 19 July.
+For a Better Fishing Future Survey Report - September 2020

-DPIPWE are developing a 10-year recreational fishing strategy to more clearly delineate the vision and guidelines for Tasmania’s marine fisheries.
+DPIPWE are developing a 10-year recreational fishing strategy to outline a clear vision for Tasmania’s sea fisheries.

-- further engagement of recreational fishers in decision-making processes;
+- engaging recreational fishers more in decision-making processes;

 - greater promotion of resource stewardship among recreational fishers;

 - more clarity in how the recreational sector intersects with other resource users including commercial fishers;

 - better understanding of recreational fishers including their motivations and activities;

 - improved recognition of economic and social benefits from recreational fishing;

 - better anticipation of management needs due to changes in fisheries and the fishing population;